yegor256/blog/_posts/2014/apr/2014-04-06-introduction.md

 title: "First Post"
 date: 2014-04-06
 description:
-  First post in my awesome blog :)
+  First post in my awesome blog :) The post doesn't contain any valueable information and is just an anchor
 keywords:
   - yegor bugayenko
   - bugayenko